Into the Dungeon

 He shoved his fingers into the divots and yanked.
 The door rolled to the side, revealing light.
 Without another thought, beyond teeth!, he threw himself inside, ducking into a roll to minimize the target he made.
 Something ratcheted behind him.

-The ring room!
 Rin’s knees gave out.
 He sucked in big lungfuls of air as his brain struggled to convince his heart to tone down the rapid-fire beat.
+His hands shook as he pressed them against stone, tremors echoing up his arms into his jaw.

-The ring occupied the center of the room, its diameter nearly the length of the room.
-The very top of the ring was set into the pearly ceiling, while the bottom arc was somewhere beneath the void floor.
-Five runes etched into the dark stone glowed with a silvery light bright enough to illuminate the entire room.
+The room was large, but the ring managed to fill it, physically and with sheer weighty presence.
+The very top of it vanished into the ceiling, while the bottom arc grazed the floor with a single step leading up to it.
+Five runes etched into the dark material glowed with a silvery light bright enough to illuminate everything.
 They were runes – sigils – even Rin knew.
-Life, death, earth, darkness, and illusion.
+Life, death, water, darkness, and illusion.
 The five most common types of mana found inside the Pyramid.
 The five most common types to spark during an Izzian Questing.
 Not the only types, but the most common.

 As if drawn up by a meddlesome spirit, Rin’s gaze climbed the arc to the death sigil near the top, mirrored by the life sigil.
 Every single mage in Mum’s family had earned that rune as their mage mark, and usually as the primary of the two possible sigils that could be earned in a Questing.
 The mark let them channel death mana, weaving it with their secondary mana into spells.
 Death sigils were so common in Mum’s family that there had been not one but two death specialists, mages that only received one sigil, but were stronger in that one mana type than others were with two.

 What sigils could I actually get?
 Rin stilled at the thought, teeth biting into his bottom lip.
 His eyes lingered on the darkness sigil.
 His namesake had been a darkness and death mage.
-And what warrior wouldn’t aspire to the legendary emperor slayer.
-His gaze drifted to the life sigil, gleaming like a small moon, before guiltily glanced away.
+And what warrior wouldn’t aspire to the legendary emperor slayer?
+His gaze drifted to the life sigil, gleaming like a small moon, before guiltily glancing away.

 No use dreaming.
 He shook himself sternly and purposefully dropped his gaze to the floor.
 It’s not like I get any say in the matter.